hectormc-main/hector-website/classes/README.md

 {:.related-posts.faded}
 * [Computer Systems Engineering]{:.heading.flip-title} --- Design/security of large-scale/distributed systems.
 {:.related-posts.faded}
+* [Interactive Music Systems]{:.heading.flip-title} --- Discussion and implementation of how users interface with music {:.related-posts.faded}

+--- In Progress ---

 * [Software Construction]{:.heading.flip-title} --- Test-first programming and thorough documentation.
 {:.related-posts.faded}
 * [Computational Structures]{:.heading.flip-title} --- Starting at the transistor, we learn how to create a RISC-V CPU.